 One thing I promise never to do in my posts is copy and paste lists found on the internet.
 What a snooze that would be- for you and for me!

-Today’s post is about actual techniques I use to feel more awake – sans caffeine.
+That’s why today’s post is about actual techniques I use to feel more awake – sans caffeine.
 And trust me, I need ’em.

 But staying hydrated is also vital to my health and my goals.
 I can’t be chugging coffee all day long!
 Eventually I hit that “between 2 and 4 pm” lull of energy.